-The amount of money that you invest in your website should have a direct link to the amount of revenue that you want it to deliver.
+The amount of money you invest in your website should be directly linked to the amount of revenue you want it to deliver.

 So, you can get a simple website for £300, built off-shore, on a freebie theme – you’ll have a website, but the chances of it doing anything other than just being a website are slim.

 Here at Toast, we want to make our client’s businesses better, and when done well, your website can be a 24/7 source of leads and new business.